JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Amazon-S3.md

 8. To provide your own custom error document for 4XX class errors, in **Error document**, enter the custom error document file name.<br>
 The error document name is case sensitive and must exactly match the file name of the HTML error document that you plan to upload to your S3 bucket.
 If you don't specify a custom error document and an error occurs, Amazon S3 returns a default HTML error document.<br>
-9. Create an `error.html` file and upload it to your root domain bucket.
+9. Create an `error.html` file locally and upload it to your root domain bucket.
 A sample error file code is given below.<br>
 ```html
 <html xmlns="http://www.w3.org/1999/xhtml" >
 <head>